 Spontaneous mutations are responsible for changes in the genome.
 The nucleotide sequences change resulting in a frameshift mutation that alters the genome.
 This is more common in prokaryotes.

 During this, two exons from different genes come together.
 New genes are formed by this mechanism.
-Thus, a new gene is introduced in the genome.
+Thus, a new gene is introduced into the genome.

 Also Read: Evolution